-The Alaska Department of Fish and Game (ADF&G) has conducted bottom trawl surveys of nearshore areas of the Gulf of Alaska since 1987.
+The Alaska Department of Fish and Game (ADFG) has conducted bottom trawl surveys of nearshore areas of the Gulf of Alaska since 1987.
 Although these surveys are designed to monitor population trends of Tanner crab and red king crab, walleye pollock and other fish are also sampled.
 Standardized survey methods using a 400-mesh eastern trawl were employed from 1987 to the present.
 The survey is designed to sample a fixed number of stations from mostly nearshore areas from Kodiak Island to Unimak Pass, and does not cover the entire shelf area.
 The average number of tows completed during the survey is 360.
-Details of the ADF&G trawl gear and sampling procedures are in Blackburn and Pengilly (1994).
+Details of the ADFG trawl gear and sampling procedures are in Blackburn and Pengilly (1994).

-The 2010 biomass estimate for pollock for the ADF&G crab/groundfish survey was 100,839 t, down 19% from the 2010 biomass estimate, but still an increase of approximately 32% from the mean during 2006-2008 (Table 1.7).
+The 2012 biomass estimate for pollock for the ADFG crab/groundfish survey was 172,007 t, up 71% from the 2011 biomass estimate, indicating an increasing trend for this index (Table 1.7).

-ADF&G Survey Length Frequency
+ADFG Survey Length Frequency

-Pollock length-frequencies for the ADF&G survey in 1989-2011 (excluding 1991 and 1995) typically show a mode at lengths greater than 45 cm (Fig. 1.11).
-The predominance of large fish in the ADF&G survey may result from the selectivity of the gear, or because of greater abundance of large pollock in the areas surveyed.
-Length composition in 2011 is similar to previous surveys, with a mean length of 53 cm.
+Pollock length-frequencies for the ADFG survey in 1989-2012 (excluding 1991 and 1995) typically show a mode at lengths greater than 45 cm (Fig. 1.7).
+The predominance of large fish in the ADFG survey may result from the selectivity of the gear, or because of greater abundance of large pollock in the areas surveyed.
+Length composition in 2012 is similar to previous surveys, with a mean length of 53 cm.

-ADF&G Survey Age Composition
+ADFG Survey Age Composition

-Ages were determined by age readers in the AFSC age and growth unit from samples of pollock otoliths collected during the 2000, 2002, 2004, 2006, 2008, and 2010 ADF&G surveys (N = 559, 538, 591,588, 597, and 585).
-Comparison with fishery age composition shows that older fish (> age-8) are more common in the ADF&G crab/groundfish survey.
-This is consistent with the assessment model, which estimates a domed-shaped selectivity pattern for the fishery, but an asymptotic selectivity pattern for the ADF&G survey.
+Ages were determined by age readers in the AFSC age and growth unit from samples of pollock otoliths collected during the 2000, 2002, 2004, 2006, 2008, and 2010 ADFG surveys (N = 559, 538, 591,588, 597, and 585).
+Comparison with fishery age composition shows that older fish (> age-8) are more common in the ADFG crab/groundfish survey.
+This is consistent with the assessment model, which estimates a domed-shaped selectivity pattern for the fishery, but an asymptotic selectivity pattern for the ADFG survey.